 Teaching Respect Requires Opportunities to Show It

 - Personal connections: Give children the opportunity to share about ways in which they show respect every day.
-Perhaps, writing about ways they are respectful will help them realize that they can and do!
+Perhaps writing about ways they are respectful will help them realize that they can and do!
 You can give them a “respect hat” and let them draw or write their ideas on it.

-Teaching Respect Means Encouraging Honesty
+Respect Means Encouraging Honesty

 - Tower or Trust: Honesty breeds trust.
-Talks about what trust is and build a “tower of trust” using blocks.
+Talks about what trust is and builds a “tower of trust” using blocks.
 This activity creates a powerful visual for children.
 Practice building and taking blocks down as you give positive and negative examples of honesty.
 What does it take to knock it down (break someone’s trust)?
 And, what does it take to build it up (develop trustworthiness)?

-Teaching Respect and Expressing Gratitude
+Expressing Gratitude

 - Thankful Jar: Set out a special jar or container in your classroom in which children can place notes or reminders of things they are grateful for.
 The “Thankful Jar” can be a positive reminder to them of the good things they have.
 Also, it helps them to express gratitude to others.
 You can periodically read them aloud.

-- Gratitude Wall: Dedicate a wall or a bulletin board in your classroom to decorate with notes and words depicting gratitude.The visual reminder will be a great way to lead discussion and encourage thankfulness at any time.
+- Gratitude Wall: Dedicate a wall or bulletin board in your classroom to display notes and words that express gratitude.
+The visual reminder will be a great way to lead a discussion and encourage thankfulness at any time.

-- Discuss Equality: With your class, you can address the fact that everyone deserves to receive respect, despite differences.
-To lead a discussion on this topic, these books are helping: Whoever You Are by Mem Fox and Good People Everywhere by Lynea Gillen.
+- Discuss Equality: With your class, you can explore the idea that everyone deserves respect, regardless of their differences.
+To lead a discussion on this topic, the following books are helpful: “Whoever You Are” by Mem Fox and “Good People Everywhere” by Lynea Gillen.

 - Self Portraits: Give children some time to brainstorm ways they are unique by drawing (or writing).
 Let them compare and contrast their similarities and differences with a peer.
-Read The Crayon Box That Talked by Shane Derolf and have kids decorate a crayon with a self-portrait and personal facts about them.
+Read The Crayon Box That Talked by Shane Derolf, and have kids decorate a crayon with a self-portrait and personal facts about them.
 Use these to display on a classroom bulletin board.

-When learning about respect, honesty, gratitude, and appreciating differences are important topics to cover.
+When learning about respect, honesty, gratitude, and appreciating differences are essential topics to cover.
 For example, teaching respect in the classroom is not always a simple task.
 However, when you cover all the topics above, you can begin to see a marked improvement in respectfulness all around.

 Resources for Teaching Respect